Nepal client case studies in 2023

 Setting up a Nepalese branch for an Indian IT services company at the peak of Covid -19 pandemic in 2021

-Since 2003, Healy Consultants Group PLC assists multinational Clients with business set up in Nepal including i) company/branch incorporation ii) corporate bank account opening iii) company secretary and legal registered office iv) regulatory license applications v) Nepal tax registration vi) assistance to source physical office premises or virtual office address and vii) employee recruitment and visas.
+Since 2003, Healy Consultants Group assists multinational Clients with business set up in Nepal including i) company/branch incorporation ii) corporate bank account opening iii) company secretary and legal registered office iv) regulatory license applications v) Nepal tax registration vi) assistance to source physical office premises or virtual office address and vii) employee recruitment and visas.

 In September 2020, our US Client approached us to i) register a Nepalese branch for their Indian company and ii) open an international, preferably a Nepalese corporate bank account.
 Our Client has an IT services company that has global operations.

 After a brief call with Mr. Apurv Trivedi, our Client settled Healy Consultants Group’s Nepal branch incorporation fees.
 These fees include i) our time to incorporate a branch for the India entity ii) tax registrations iii) bank account opening and iv) registered legal address and provision of registered agent.

 - The Client engaged us on 16 September 2020.
 We agreed a payment installment plan for the engagement.
 Upon payment of the first installment, we sent our Client a receipt, and we were then able to begin the engagement;

 - Immediately thereafter, we conducted a video call to discuss and agree i) the optimum corporate structure and ii) simple, practical strategies to legally maximize the chances of approval of the branch set-up by the Nepal government and iii) and corporate bank account opening strategy and iv) engagement deadlines and mile stones and v) the advantages of a Fast Nominee Solution and vi) potential engagement challenges;